ArasLabs/custom-form-css/README.md

 1. Log in to Aras as admin.
 2. Click **Design > Parts** in the table of contents (TOC).
 3. Open an existing Part, or create a new Part to view the customized Part form design.
-It should look something like this:

 ### Styling Other Forms

 Once you have styles defined for one form, you can apply them to other forms as well.
 These steps demonstrate how to apply the custom styles in this project to the default Document form in Aras.

 ![Document Form](./Screenshots/document_form.png)

 *The default Document form, without custom styles.*

 1. Log in to Aras as admin.